 Copper Mine Causes Air/Water Pollution in Nevada

-Posted on behalf of Janet, Jenner & Suggs on Apr 11, 2013 in Consumer Alerts
+Posted on behalf of Janet, Janet & Suggs, LLC on April 11, 2013 in Consumer Alerts

 We are currently fighting for environmental cleanup, medical help, and financial relief for residents of Yerington, Nevada.
 Waste from the formerly-active Anaconda Copper Mine has polluted the surrounding community’s air and drinking water.
 The EPA has concluded that uranium from the mine waste has entered the groundwater and traveled offsite.
 Testing has also revealed that many local residents’ well water is contaminated with levels of arsenic and uranium that are above the EPA standards for drinking water.
 We have sued Atlantic Richfield Company and British Petroleum for their environmental neglect and cleanup delays.
 Their neglect has resulted in the ongoing contamination of plaintiffs’ drinking water supply, ongoing exposure to toxic windblown dust, increased risk of serious illnesses and the diminution of property values.